top of page

 Other work was done to create habitat for bluebirds, including providing the native trees and shrubs these largely non-migrating birds need to get through cold winters.

-These trees and shrubs -- White Flowering Dogwood, Black Cherry, Blackgum, Blackhaw Viburnum and others -- provide nutritious fruits to help these largely non-migratory birds get through cold winters.
+The trees and shrubs in this kit provide nutritious fruits to help these largely non-migratory birds get through cold winters.

 Other efforts were placed on building birdhouses with openings too small for European Starlings, which were taking over bluebird nesting cavities, and monitoring for another exotic, House Sparrows, and evicting them from nesting in houses intended for Bluebirds.